paulinalei/taipei-fireworks/README.md

 # taipei-fireworks
 Trying out Node.js, Express.js, Jade, Processing.js, and animations.

+Most of the code for the project is in the directory public/draw.pde.

 ## Running the project
 * git clone (repository url)
 * Install Node.js